Can you get burned out from doing something you love?

 |Counselors in private practice||Large counseling practice owners|

 Moving your counseling private practice from a gig economy model to an Entrepreneur model can seem daunting.
-You will need to confront what is stopping you in order to grab your power and make the move.
+You will need to confront what is stopping you in order to grab your power, love yourself, and make the move.
 I don’t know what that is, and maybe you don’t either, so join a community, get a mentor, and start breaking the barriers that are sabotaging your success.

-You don’t know what you don’t know, so sign up for the Badass Business Builder Membership.
+You don’t know what you don’t know, so sign up for the Step it UP Community.
 This is one of Kate’s most popular courses, and for good reason.
-If you have something to say and need to be heard, check out the Texas Counselors Creating Badass Businesses and join others to share your ideas.
-Hope to see you there.
+If you are a Facebooker, check out the Texas Counselors Creating Badass Businesses and join others to share your ideas.
+I hope to see you there.